nikitamadora/cuppasugga/README.md

 #### Challenges and Triumphs
 ##### Challenges
 <img src="https://git.generalassemb.ly/kuricarino/cuppa-sugga/blob/master/django.png" width="800">
+     - This was each of our first foray into a purely remote collaboration format!
+With that, though, came a strengthening of our ability to verbally build out a product, as well as troubleshoot coding challenges.
+Pair programming became one of our greatest tools.
      - Stripping Materialize from a previous application and researching new frameworks in a short amount of time to create a responsive and mobile friendly app posed unique challenges.
      - Refactoring previous code, rethinking the ERD and setting up Model structure.
           The One-to-One relationship between the Django User Model and our Profile Model proved to be a lot of trial and error.
      - Dealing with Python's synchonicity -- how it affects user flow and creating work-arounds.

 ##### Triumphs!